Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Adversarial Datasets

-Taking inspiration from the chess piece example, we design a synthetic adversarial dataset called \textit{XYSquares}, illustrated by \cref{fig:data-traversal_xysquares}, to exploit the VAE weakness of constant overlap when traversing factors.
-The dataset consists of three squares, where each square is $8 \times 8$ pixels in size.
-With an observation size of $64 \times 64$ pixels, this leaves $8$ grid positions along each $x$ and $y$ axis while avoiding any pixel-wise overlap.
+Taking inspiration from the chess piece example, we design a synthetic adversarial dataset called \textit{XYSquares} (See \Cref{fig:data-traversal_xysquares}) that specifically targets VAEs that use a pixel-wise reconstruction loss such as MSE, resulting in constant perceived distances.
+The dataset consists of three $8 \times 8$ pixel squares in a world of size of $64 \times 64$.
+This leaves $8$ grid positions along each axis without any pixel-wise overlap.
 The three squares are each assigned a colour according to R $(1, 0, 0)$, G $(0, 1, 0)$ and B $(0, 0, 1)$ to avoid any channel-wise overlap.
 With $6$ ground-truth factors (three squares moving along two axes), each with $8$ possible values, this gives a total dataset size of $8^6 = 262144$ observations.

-We validate the design of the dataset in Figure \ref{fig:data-dists_xysquares-incr-overlap} against other commonly used datasets by comparing the visual distance between pairs of observations along factors.
-The results in \cref{fig:data-dists_all} show that when randomly sampling differing pairs along factor traversals, our dataset maintains constant pixel-wise distance values.
+In the rightmost column of \Cref{fig:data-dists_xysquares-incr-overlap}, we validate that this leads to constant perceived distances between observation pairs in factor traversals.